Lindsor/full-date/README.md

 Returns a formated string based on the pased in date and format string.

-This function uses the PHP format mapping [found here PHP date function](http://php.net/manual/en/function.date.php).
+This function uses the PHP format mapping [found here](http://php.net/manual/en/function.date.php).

 __NOTE:__ Not all mappings have been implemented yet.